zulip/zulip/templates/zerver/help/configure-who-can-edit-topics.md

 learning how to use topics effectively.
 However, you can restrict the ability to edit the topic of any message to specific [roles](/help/roles-and-permissions).

-Note that users may still be able to edit the topic of messages with **general chat**; see the full article on [message and topic editing](/help/configure-message-editing-and-deletion) for details.
+Note that users may still be able to add a topic to messages sent without specifying one;
+see the full article on [message and topic editing](/help/configure-message-editing-and-deletion) for details.

 Also, only administrators and moderators can edit the topics of